pranayharishchandra/Tensen-E-Mart-2/readme.md

 # Tensen-E-Mart eCommerce Platform

 This project is MERN Stack eCommerce Platform.
-It is a full-featured shopping cart with PayPal & credit/debit payments.
+It has full-featured shopping cart with PayPal & credit/debit payments.

-See it in action at [https://tensen-e-mart.onrender.com](https://tensen-e-mart-fis0.onrender.com/)
+See it in action at [https://tensen-mart.onrender.com](https://tensen-e-mart-fis0.onrender.com/)

 > eCommerce platform built with the MERN stack & Redux.